lakshitha1629/graphics/tensorflow_graphics/g3doc/api_docs/python/tfg/rendering/reflectance/blinn_phong.md

 <!-- Placeholder for "Used in" -->

-For a derivation of the normalization factor ensuring energy conservation, we refer the interested reader to Fabian Giesen.
+For a derivation of the normalization factor ensuring energy conservation, we refer the interested reader to:
+Fabian Giesen.
 "Derivation of Phong and Blinn-Phong BRDF normalization factors".
 2009

 ## Functions